Innovators-for-Purpose/iFp-CS-Summer-Learning/README.md

 ## "index.html"

 An HTML file is the main structure of a webpage.
 It uses tags to tell the browser what content should appear, such as headings, paragraphs, links, and images.
-In this practice, you will make a file is used to hold the page content and layout while the other files add style and behavior.
+In this practice, you will make a file used to hold the page content and layout while the other files add style and behavior.